OlssonF/Ambio_adaptive_management/README.md

 # Ambio Adaptive management modelling and analysis
 This repository includes the code to run GOTM modelling using a sensitivity approach to investigate how changes in flow will interact with air temeprature warming to impact lake water temperatures.
 The scripts to run the workflow are in the `Workflows` folder.
-The `GOTM` folder contains all the configuration files needed to run GOTM as well as the baseline driving data and the `R` folder contains additional functions to complete the workflow.

 The steps are 0.
 Install packages (run `install_packages.R`), 1. run GOTM scenarios; 2. run post-model analysis; and 3.
 Generate figures

 ## To rerun post-modelling analysis and reproduce figures
 - Run `Workflows/03a_calculate_metrics.R`.
 Calculates the water column stability and surface water temperatures from GOTM output.